 - Neglecting policies and people: The human element is crucial.
 Feedback loops should be instituted to understand the access needs of different users and departments.
 Auditing teams also need to ensure efficiency and security.

 - Lack of project management – Like any IT project, clear milestones, timelines, and segmenting work can prevent drift and delays.

 Beyond these risks, fundamental challenges remain around balancing robust multifactor authentication, single sign-on, access controls, and auditing capabilities with user productivity and experience.

 A holistic approach considering the technology, people, and processes is essential for IAM’s success.
 With risks properly addressed, organizations can securely optimize access and workflows aligned to business priorities.

 ZenGRC Is Your Security Management Solution

-Zen also connects your user list and other resources via automation, allowing for consistent documentation come audit time.
-Workflow and audit documentation from ZenGRC engages all parties in communication, closing the gaps that lead to compliance issues.
+Zen also connects your user list and other resources via automation, allowing consistent documentation come audit time.
+Workflow and audit documentation from ZenGRC engages all parties in communication, closing the gaps that lead to regulatory compliance issues.
 It also shares information across relationships; if any items are updated across the GRC space, any department can view evidence of the related items and controls.